aaronroyer/shy/README.md

 <a name="advanced-configuration"/>
 ## Advanced Configuration

-If you want everything to work even if Shy is not installed (like if you sync your dotfiles but don't sync Shy along with it) then you can add a fallback that just loads.
+If you want everything to work even if Shy is not installed (like if you sync your dotfiles but don't sync Shy along with it) then you can add a fallback function that simply sources your plugin files.
+This way your shell works the same even if ```shy``` isn't on your ```PATH```.

 ```
 if which shy &> /dev/null; then